4-H Youth Development

 4-H in Santa Clara County : Something for Everyone

-The University of California Cooperative Extension for Santa Clara County, including the 4-H Youth Development Program staff is working remotely.
-We are still here to answer your questions and address needs during this unprecedented situation and will return your email as soon as possible.
+The University of California Cooperative Extension for Santa Clara County, including the 4-H Youth Development Program staff, is working remotely.
+We are still here to answer your questions and address your needs.
+We will return your email as soon as possible.

 Susan Weaver, 4-H Program Representative, firstname.lastname@example.org